gregoriB/minimalist_coding_blog_generator/README.md

   * In the future, I'd like to have the script automatically generate sidebar links using the existing html files and the current date, instead of having that hardcoded in
 - There isn't much freedom, which is by design.
 Anything can be posted in the article section, but that's it
 - Everything is hardcoded into the template.html file
-- There is not yet any kind of backup mechanism for articles, so use version control and check your diffs!
+- There is a backup mechanism for articles, but also use version control and check your diffs to be safe.
-- The current minification is not great and is used is a hold-over for now
+- The current minification is not great and is used as a hold-over for now

 ## Planned Features